approov/quickstart-android-java-retrofit/SHAPES-EXAMPLE.md

 * Look at the [`logcat`](https://developer.android.com/studio/command-line/logcat) output from the device.
 Information about any Approov token fetched or an error is output at the `INFO` level, e.g. `2020-02-10 13:55:55.774 10442-10705/io.approov.shapes I/ApproovInterceptor: Approov Token for shapes.approov.io: {"did":"+uPpGUPeq8bOaPuh+apuGg==","exp":1581342999,"ip":"1.2.3.4","sip":"R-H_vE"}`.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity and find out any reason for a failure.
 * Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during initial development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
-* You can use a debugger or emulator and get valid Approov tokens on a specific device by [whitelisting](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
+* You can use a debugger or emulator and get valid Approov tokens on a specific device by ensuring it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
 As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.